 Digital Object Identifier (DOI)

 Humann, Michael J.; Sanderson, Wayne T.; Donham, Kelley J.; and Kelly, Kevin M., "Task-Based Noise Exposures for Farmers Involved in Grain Production" (2013).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 5.